Is Public Transport Free in Berlin?

 Fares and Tariffs

-- Children: Children under the age of six travel free of charge when accompanied by an adult.
+- Children: Any person below the age of six years is allowed to travel on the bus for free provided they are accompanied by an adult.

 Purchasing Tickets